justworx/trim/data/param2.md

 #### other/util

-The `Param.write` writes argument `v` (which defaults to `self.v`) to the stdout stream, so that it the output will appear from within a lambda even in python 2.7.x.
+The `Param.write` writes argument `v` (which defaults to `self.v`) to the stdout stream, so that the output will appear from within a lambda even in python 2.7.x.

 The `Param.each` method calls each object in `self.v` passing the